DUT-Info-Montreuil/SAE_5.A-Courroux/README.md

 *It is strongly advised to change the default passwords in both the Docker Compose file (docker-compose.yml) and the courroux-sme .env file.
 Replace "root" with a secure password of your choice.*

  >
-> Open docker-compose.yml and update the MYSQL_USER and MYSQL_PASSWORD values under the db service.
+> Open docker-compose.yml and update the MYSQL_USER, MYSQL_PASSWORD and MYSQL_ROOT_PASSWORD values under the db service.
  >
 > Open courroux-sme/.env and update the password and username in the DATABASE_URL variable.
  >